Climate-based tomato planting guide for Weyburn, Saskatchewan

 Main risk: This crop generally fits, but slower tomato varieties can run into trouble if planting is delayed or early growth stays cool and slow.

-How Frost Affects Tomatoes in Weyburn
+How Frost Affects Planting Dates for Tomatoes in Weyburn

 Weyburn usually has about 123 frost-free days, with a typical last spring frost around May 17 and a typical first fall frost around September 17.